PhD Student

 Research Description

-My work investigates the socio-environmental dynamics of large-scale fisheries projects in The Gambia from the perspective of blue justice.
-I study how these projects affect the livelihoods of local communities and ecosystems.
+My research examines the socio-environmental dynamics of large-scale fisheries projects in The Gambia; I study how these projects impact livelihoods and ecosystems.

 Education